This post may contain affiliate links. Please read my disclosure and privacy policy.

 Yes!
 Check out my tutorial here.

-How to Cook Quinoa (the best way!)
+How to Cook Quinoa (Without Sticking!)

-5 from 3 votes
+5 from 5 votes

 prep2 mins cook15 mins total17 mins